-When it comes to choosing a weapon in Dark Souls 3 it can be extremely confusing since there are soo many to choose from.
-If you don’t know what to use, make sure to just experiment with all the weapon types so you feel comfortable with trying something new.
-It might be a little tedious to find that one weapon you like, but it is worth it when you do.
+When it comes to choosing a weapon in Dark Souls 3, it can be extremely confusing since there are soo many to choose from.
+If you don’t know what to use, just experiment with all the weapon types so you feel comfortable trying something new.
+Finding that one weapon you like might be a little tedious, but it is worth it when you do.

-Not all these weapons on this list are going to be for you so maybe experiment with each one to find out which one you probably want to use.
-We will go over the pros and cons of using Greatswords and then we will give the list of the 10 best Greatswords in the game.
+Not all these weapons on this list will be for you, so maybe experiment with each to find out which one you probably want to use.
+We will review the pros and cons of using Greatswords, then list the 10 best Greatswords in the game.

 1. Hollowslayer Greatsword